-Smith's comprehensive account of political economy as "moral sciences".
-With regard to his conceptualization of competition, Mill limits the applicability of a formal concept of competition to the economic sphere (Figure 2).
+economic sphere (Figure 2).
 This way, competition for Mill essentially is an economic concept, which does not affect human behavior in the social sphere.

 While Mill's distinction of an economic and a social sphere of human activity is widely discussed, the contributions of Leon Walras on this subject has received less attention.
 His seminal contribution "Elements of a Pure Economics", however, not only represents a foundational work of neoclassical economics, it also contains a quite comprehensive conceptualization of political economy.
-More precisely, he distinguished the 'kinds' of economics: first, economics as pure science (Walras, 2003 [1874]), second, applied economics as a more thought.
-This way, the process of formalization and mathematization of economics paved the way to the (self-)image of economics as more accurate than other social sciences (e.g. Colander (2005); Fourcade et al. (2015))

-&lt;sup>6 Several research programs following a more comprehensive understanding of economics and stressing the social and institutional embeddedness of economic action, such as "original institutionalism" or "economic sociology", have been marginalized to the boundaries of mainstream economic practical approach to what is useful and, third, social economics, which is concerned with justice and ethics.
-Thus, the overall aim of Walras was not (only) the foundation of economics as a "physico-mathematical science" (Walras, 2003 [1874]) as laid down in his Elements, but rather an attempt to bridge the valuable insights of liberal and socialist economic ideas (Jaffé, 1965; Koppl, 1995).
-Far from following a universalist account on competition, Walras was well aware of the far-reaching implications of the abstract assumption of "perfect competition" and its methodological individualistic approach, which he followed mainly for pragmatic and analytical reasons since it allowed for a rather concise mathematical treatment.
-At the same time, he clearly restricted the applicability of the resulting General Equilibrium Theory (GET) to particular subsets of the economic sphere ( science and, thus, highlight a "normative bias" or even a "Walras Paradox".
+More precisely, he distinguished the 'kinds' of economics: first, economics as pure science (Walras, 2003 [1874]), second, applied economics as a more practical approach to what is useful and, third, social economics, which is concerned with justice and ethics.
+Thus, the overall aim of Walras was not (only) the foundation of economics as a "physico-mathematical science" (Walras, 2003 [1874]) as laid down in his Elements, but rather an attempt to bridge the valuable insights of liberal and socialist economic ideas (Jaffé, 1965; Koppl, 1995)7.
+Far from following a universalist account on competition, Walras was well aware of the farreaching implications of the abstract assumption of "perfect competition" and its methodological individualistic approach, which he followed mainly for pragmatic and analytical reasons since it allowed for a rather concise mathematical treatment.
+At the same time, he clearly restricted the applicability of the resulting General Equilibrium particular of Theory (GET) to subsets the economic sphere (